 But it is not bear-certified and would not be effective in bear country!

 The stretchy rubber clasps that keep the cooler closed feel as they would probably wear over time.
 However, I haven’t had any issues with them in over a month of using the cooler and throwing it into and out of my pickup, which gives me hope!

 Everything on this cooler is strong and airtight.
 It does scratch fairly easily (I scrapped the bottom of the cooler on my bed stiffeners), but it’s not a big deal.

-Overall, I think this cooler will last a long time, and I'm not worried about the durability of it.
-I haven't tested the soft coolers, however, so keep that in mind!
+Overall, I think this cooler will last a long time, and I’m not worried about its durability.
+I haven’t tested the soft coolers, however, so keep that in mind!

 Weight, Ease-of-Use & Portability

 I won’t sugarcoat it — this thing feels heavy.
 It’s only 34.9 lb, which sounds light, but once you get 20 lbs of ice and food and drinks, it can be hard to maneuver.